 This is how Mt.
 Washington greets spring.
 I figured our afternoon break would have us curled up by the fire in the library of Joe Dodge Lodge reading, listening to the wind outside.

-After a morning of helping hikers and climbers map out a "Plan B" (no skiing Tucks or summiting today), Rich announced that Lowes Bald Spot would be our destination that afternoon.
+After a morning of helping hikers and climbers map out a "Plan B" (no skiing Tucks or summiting today), Rich announced that Lows Bald Spot would be our destination that afternoon.